othreecodes/APX/README.md

  - Stylesheets go in the stylesheet directory

 You get the point eh?
+Your Project can then be easily imported into your favourite IDE without stress

 ### Heres the best part
 There's a project.apxprop file that marks the project as an apx project (Do Not delete or Edit !!!)